roehampton/module-content/software-development-1/week-07/lab/README.md

 1. How to pass parameters and arguments
 2. Use Python's dictironary file type
-3. Understnad the scope of Local and Global variables
+3. Understand the scope of Local and Global variables

 First, let's do a functions recap: